DanielFaulkner/CodingTutorials/OSDevelopment/5FilesystemsFAT12.md

 FileFirstCluster  dw 0        ; Memory variable storing the file's first cluster number

 ...   ; Load the FAT table into memory (see previous section)
-...   ; Look up the FileFirstCluster value using the root directory table (covered previously)
+...   ; Look up the Root Directory Entry value using the root directory table (covered previously)
+; The first cluster number is 2bytes (a word) stored 26 bytes into the entry (or 0x1A)
+mov ax, WORD [di + 0x001A]
+mov [FileFirstCluster], ax

 ; Lookup the contents of the FAT entry

-mov ax, [FileFirstCluster]  ; Load into the arithmatic register the first cluster number
+mov ax, [FileFirstCluster]  ; Load into the arithmetic register the first cluster number
 LoadFATEntry:               ; Start of FAT entry checking loop

 ; -- FAT16 --
+push ax                     ; Preserve the current cluster number
 mov cx, 2                   ; Bytes per cluster entry (2)
 mul cx                      ; Multiply the cluster by the bytes per cluster to calculate the offset
 mov bx, [FATmemorylocation] ; Load the memory location of the FAT into a register
 add ax, bx                  ; Add the offset to the FAT table start location in memory
                             ; Alternative would be add ax, WORD [FATmemorylocation]
 mov dx, WORD [ax]           ; Read the contents of the FAT entry into a register
+pop ax                      ; Restore the current cluster number

 ; -- FAT12 --
+push ax                     ; Preserve the current cluster number
 mov cx, ax                  ; Bytes per cluster entry (1.5), so
 shr cx, 0x0001              ; divide cx by 2 (could use div instruction instead of shirt right)
-add ax, cx                  ; Add the halved value of FileFIrstCluster to ax to get 1.5 multiplcation
+add ax, cx                  ; Add the halved value of FileFirstCluster to ax to get 1.5 multiplcation
 mov bx, [FATmemorylocation] ; Load the memory location of the FAT into a register
 add ax, bx                  ; Add the offset to the FAT table start location in memory
                             ; Alternative would be add ax, WORD [FATmemorylocation]
-mov dx, WORD [ax]           ; Read the contents of the FAT entry into a register
+mov dx, ax                  ; Read the contents of the FAT entry into a register
                             ; Important: Check which bits contain the FAT content
-mov ax, [FileFirstCluster]  ; Move the starting cluster value into ax
 test ax, 0x0001             ; Test to see if the FAT entry was odd or even
 jnz .OddCluster             ; If odd jump to the OddCluster label
 .EvenCluster:               ; Even entries: FAT entry in bottom 12bits
   and dx, 0x0fff            ; Mask out the top 4 bits (0000111111111111b)
-  jmp Done                  ; Finished
+  jmp .Done                  ; Finished
 .OddCluster:                ; Odd entries: FAT entry in top 12bits
   shr dx, 0x0004            ; Shift contents right by 4 bits.
 (1111111111110000b -> 0000111111111111b)
-Done
+.Done:
+pop ax                      ; Restore the current cluster number

 ; -- FAT (both, with modifications to error codes) --

 ; Check for invalid options or errors
 cmp dx,0000h                ; Check for free cluster (Empty)
 je EmptyError               ; Error message
-cmp dx,0ff7h                ; Check for bad cluster (change to ffffh for FAT16)
+cmp dx,0ff7h                ; Check for bad cluster (change to fff7h for FAT16)
 je BadClusterError          ; Error message
 ; Load the current cluster into memory
 ...                         ; Call to a function to load the sector (covered later)
 ; Check if the end of the file has been reached
-cmp ax,0x0fff               ; Check for end of chain (change to 0xffff for FAT16)
+cmp dx,0x0fff               ; Check for end of chain (change to 0xffff for FAT16)
 je FinishedLoad             ; End FAT chain lookup
 ; Reset and loop back round for the next cluster
 mov ax, dx                  ; Move the next cluster number into ax to reset for the next FAT entry